OZ4ACH/RotorControl/README.md

 Nev master

-RotorControl from USB remote and tytchdisplay
+RotorControl from USB remote and toutcdisplay

+Test1